 Why The Timing Isn’t Perfect

 We’ll be the first to admit that the timing isn’t perfect when it comes to our house.
-First of all, we literally JUST finished our master bathroom renovation and I know Sherry was counting on a lot more time to soak up (and soak in) her new tub.
+First of all, we literally JUST finished our bathroom renovation and I know Sherry was counting on a lot more time to soak up (and soak in) her new tub.
 Plus we still have a hall bathroom that we have to renovate and we’ve wanted to add a back patio for years.
 We still had renovation plans for this house, things we could do to increase the value, and things we could blog about.
-We can totally see how this might look like, “oh because you finished your master bathroom it’s time to go – this has to be driven by blogging about DIY, right?!” but our house is not finished.
-I mean, we still have two sea-shell shaped sinks to deal with.
+We can totally see how this might look like, “oh because you finished your bathroom it’s time to go – this has to be driven by blogging about DIY, right?!” but our house is not finished.
+I mean, we still have two seashell-shaped sinks to deal with.
 It’s a lot of look.

-As a side note, there are much easier ways that we could scratch our perpetual itch to do home projects without moving (let alone moving 4 states away).
-And speaking of just finishing the bathroom of our dreams, we actually joked that there must be a curse when a blogger finishes their master bathroom, because we watched our friends Chris and Julia move shortly after finishing theirs last year and we gasped right along with many of their readers at the time (“How can you leave that beautiful bathroom?
+As a side note, there are much easier ways that we could scratch our perpetual itch to do home projects without moving (let alone moving 5 states away).
+And speaking of just finishing the bathroom of our dreams, we actually joked that there must be a curse when a blogger finishes their bathroom, because we watched our friends Chris and Julia move shortly after finishing theirs last year and we gasped right along with many of their readers at the time (“How can you leave that beautiful bathroom?
 Just stay there a little longer and enjoy all the work that you put in!“) but now that we’re in a similar position, we get it.

 There are bigger life factors that drive where someone chooses to live and some of those are hard to communicate online.
 You know, a lot of us don’t talk in-depth about our neighborhoods or schools or communities for privacy reasons, so it’s understandably hard for people on the outside to see why we would ever live somewhere based on more than just a house itself.
 But in reality, you can love a house but just want a different lifestyle, location, commute, daily routine, climate, etc – something that has nothing to do with how pretty your four walls are.
 There are lots of things that go into why someone moves or stays put, and they’re not all based on what the house looks like at all.

-So, long story short, we know it’s a hard pill to swallow that we just finished this master bathroom (that we’re reeeeeaaaally happy with, btw) and we’re only going to get to enjoy it for another five months or so.
+So, long story short, we know it’s a hard pill to swallow that we just finished our bathroom (that we’re reeeeeaaaally happy with, btw) and we’re only going to get to enjoy it for another five months or so.
 But I think we’ve also realized that there’s something funny about renovating houses that reminds you: You had the power to do that before, you can do it again.

 How Did You Find The Neighborhood?